olliz0r/sys-botbase/README.md

 This needs fullsvcperm=1 and debugmode=1 set in your hekate-config!
 > help
 Commands:
     help                                 | Shows this text
-    ssearch u8/u16/u32/u64 value      | Starts a search with 'value' as the starting-value csearch value                     | Searches the hits of the last search for the new value poke address u8/u16/u32/u64 value | Sets the memory at address to value
+    ssearch u8/u16/u32/u64 value         | Starts a search with 'value' as the starting-value csearch value                        | Searches the hits of the last search for the new value poke address u8/u16/u32/u64 value    | Sets the memory at address to value afreeze address u8/u16/u32/u64 value | Freezes the memory at address to value lfreeze                              | Lists all frozen values
+    dfreeze index                        | Unfreezes the memory at index
 ```

 ---